How can I configure CloudFront to forward the Authorization header to the origin?

 - Open the CloudFront console, and then choose your distribution.

-- Choose the Behaviors tab, and then select the path for which you want to forward the Authorization header.
+- Choose the Behaviors tab, and then select the path that you want to forward the Authorization header to.

 - Choose Edit.